-Section 1.
-The Code Authority shall, as soon as practicable formulate a standard method of accounting and costing for the Industry and submit the same to the Administrator.
-Any such method shall provide means for determining the price at which paper shall be charged to the converting division of a combined paper manufacturing and converting plant.
-When such method shall have been approved by the Administrator, every member shall use an accounting and costing system which conforms to the principles of, and is at least as detailed and complete as, such standard method.
+1. The Code Authority shall, as soon as practicable, formulate a standard method of accounting and costing for the Industry and submit the same to the Administrator.
+When it shall have been approved by the Administrator, every member shall use an accounting and costing system which conforms to the principles of, and is at least as detailed and complete as, such standard method.

-Section 2.
-The Code Authority may from time to time determine that an open price plan of selling such product or products of the Industry as it shall specify shall be put into effect on such date as it shall fix.
+2. The Code Authority may from time to time determine that an open price plan of selling such product or products of the Industry as it shall specify shall be put into effect on such date as it shall fix.
 Notice of such determination shall be announced to all known members of the Industry who manufacture such products not less than 30 days prior to the date so fixed.

-Section 3.
-At least ten days prior to such date, every such member shall file with the Code Authority a schedule of prices and terms of sale for all such products or, in the alternative, shall be deemed to have filed a schedule conforming in respect to price and terms of sale with the schedule at any time on file which states the lowest price and the most favorable terms.
+3. At least ten days prior to such date, every such member shall file with the Code Authority a schedule of prices and terms of sale for all such products or, in the alternative, shall be deemed to have filed a schedule conforming in respect to price and terms of sale with the schedule at any time on file which states the lowest price and the most favorable terms.

-Section 4.
-All such schedules shall be in such form as the Code Authority shall prescribe and shall contain all information necessary to permit any interested person to determine the exact net price per unit after all discounts or other deductions have been made, whether pertaining to a single order, a commitment for future delivery, or a contract.
+4. All such schedules shall be in such form as the Code Authority shall prescribe and shall contain all information necessary to permit any interested person to determine the exact net price per unit after all discounts or other deductions have been made, whether pertaining to a single order, a commitment for future delivery, or a contract.
 All such original schedules shall become effective on the date fixed by the Code Authority as provided in Section 2 hereof.

-Section 5.
-A revised schedule or schedules, or a new schedule or schedules, or a notice of withdrawal of a schedule previously filed, may be filed by a member with the Code Authority at any time, provided, however, that any member who withdraws a schedule without substituting a new schedule therefor shall be deemed to have filed a schedule conforming in respect to price and terms of sale with the schedule at any time thereafter on file which states the lowest price and the most favorable terms.
+5. A revised schedule or schedules, or a new schedule or schedules, or a notice of withdrawal of a schedule previously filed may be filed by a member with the Code Authority at any time, provided, however, that any member who withdraws a schedule without substituting a new schedule therefor shall be deemed to have filed a schedule conforming in respect to price and terms of sale with the schedule at any time thereafter on file which states the lowest price and the most favorable terms.
 Any schedule or notice filed hereunder shall become effective five days after the date of filing, provided, however, that an increased price may become effective at such earlier date as the member filing the same shall fix.

-Section 6.
-The Code Authority shall promptly supply all members of the Industry who manufacture any particular product with copies of all schedules, revised schedules, and notices of withdrawal, which pertain to such product.
+6. The Code Authority shall promptly supply all members of the Industry who manufacture any particular product with copies of all schedules, revised schedules, and notices of withdrawal which pertain to such product.
 Immediately upon receipt of information relative to the withdrawal of a price for any product, any member may file notice of withdrawal of his own price for the same product effective as of the same date as the notice of withdrawal of such other member.
-Immediately on receipt of information that a schedule then on file has been revised, or that a new schedule has been filed, any member may file a revised schedule conforming as to price and terms to the schedule of such other member, and effective on the same date, or he may notify the Code Authority that he adopts as his own the schedule of such other member.
+Immediately on receipt of information that a schedule then on file has been revised, or that a new schedule has been filed, any member may file a revised schedule conforming as to price and terms to the schedule of such other member and effective on the same date, or he may notify the Code Authority that he adopts as his own the schedule of such other member.
 In the latter event, he shall be deemed to have filed a revised schedule conforming to the revised schedule of such other member.